singh123ankit/singh123ankit/README.md

 - 👋 Hi, I’m @singh123ankit
-- 👀 I’m interested in cloud computing and web programming.
+- 👀 I’m interested in cloud computing and salesforce.
 - 🌱 I’m currently learning cloud computing .
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...singh37ankit@gmail.com